elainejan/elainejan/README.md

 # Hi there, I'm Elaine Jan 👋

 I'm a **Software Engineer** with a knack for design, support, and process improvement.
-My days are spent solving workflow puzzles and tinkering with **HTML/CSS** and **JavaScript**—with a cup of coffee always nearby.
+My days are spent solving workflow puzzles and tinkering with **HTML/CSS** and **JavaScript**, with a cup of coffee always nearby.

 ---